TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-operator/installing-tyk-operator.md

 | `TYK_HTTP_INGRESS_PORT` |No |  `8080` |`8080` | Define the ListenPort for HTTP ingress.
 Default is `8080`.|

 ##### Connection to Tyk Gateway or Dashboard
 If you install Tyk using Helm Chart, `tyk-operator-conf` will have been created with the following keys: `TYK_AUTH, TYK_MODE, TYK_ORG`, and `TYK_URL` by default.
-If you didn't use Helm Chart for installation, please prepare `tyk-operator-conf` secret yourself following below instruction.
+If you didn't use Helm Chart for installation, please prepare `tyk-operator-conf` secret yourself using the commands below:

 ```console
 $ kubectl create namespace tyk-operator-system